Oesophageal Tears

 Prognosis

-Morbidity and mortality is high (between 50–80%) and therefore early identification and treatment will most influence outcomes.
+Morbidity and mortality are high (between 50–80%) and therefore early identification and treatment is essential to ensure optimal outcomes.

 Mallory-Weiss Tears